Finding the right content writer just got a whole lot easier. Why?

 These combined skills mean I keep a laser-focus on project objectives and outcomes.
 I weave together workhorse verbs and sleek adjectives to create a compelling message.
-And I invest the time and effort it takes to understand your business and content needs.
+And I invest the time and effort it takes to understand your business, content needs, and target audience.

 How did a B2B food-industry copywriter end up writing for technology companies?

-In a nutshell: I have the writing skills businesses need to make their technology products easier to understand (critical for engaging their non-tech customers).
+In a nutshell: I have the writing skills businesses need to make their technology products easier to understand (critical for engaging their non-tech or manufacturing customers).

 Also, opportunities came up, I jumped in, and clients loved the results.
 That started with information technology...

 An IT firm contacted me to write their website copy.
 I was not from the IT world.
 However, I had written tech-related articles (food logistics and automated vehicles, AI in food manufacturing, blockchain, and food safety technology).